halimiqi/www21/README.md

 ## Setting
 The code is training on Nvidia V100 GPU with 16 Gb RAM.
 The CPU is Intel(R) Xeon(R) Silver 4214R and the memory is 64Gb.
 This is not the minimum required setting for this project.
 Other hardware setting may also feasible for this implemention.

-This work is collaborated by researchers from the Chinese University of Hong Kong, Georgia Institute of Technology and Huawei.
+This work is collaborated by researchers from the Chinese University of Hong Kong, Georgia Institute of Technology and Huawei Noah's Ark Lab.

 ---
-[1] Li, Jia, et al. "Mask-GVAE: Blind De-noising Graphs via Partition", In Companion Proceedings of the Web Conference 2021 (WWW '21).
+[1] Li, Jia, et al. "Mask-GVAE: Blind De-noising Graphs via Partition", In Companion Proceedings of the Web Conference 2021 (WWW 2021).